• Skip to primary navigation

 Callie Veelenturf

-Callie is a marine conservation biologist, National Geographic Explorer, a Scientist with the United Nations Harmony with Nature Programme, and Founder of The Leatherback Project and National Geographic Society’s program For Nature, who inspires high-impact conservation measures through collaborative scientific research initiatives.
+Callie is a marine conservation biologist, National Geographic Explorer, scientist with the United Nations Harmony with Nature Programme, and Founder of The Leatherback Project and National Geographic Society’s For Nature program, which inspires high-impact conservation measures through collaborative scientific research initiatives.
 Callie has a special focus on marine turtles, ocean ecosystems and the Rights of Nature.
 She advocated for Panama’s national Rights of Nature law, sea turtle rights, and the Saboga Wildlife Refuge.
-Most recently, she has received the 2024 Future For Nature Award, 2024 Schmidt Ocean Institute Visionary Award, and 2024 New Explorer of The Year Award from The Explorers Club and been named a 2022 United Nations Development Programme Ocean Innovator and 2020 National Geographic Early Career Leader.
+Most recently, she received the 2024 Future For Nature Award, Schmidt Ocean Institute Visionary Award, and New Explorer of The Year Award from The Explorers Club, and was named a 2022 United Nations Development Programme Ocean Innovator and 2020 National Geographic Early Career Leader.

 South Korea